TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 4/Joshua 4.16.md

 ---

-Command the priests that bear the ark of the testimony, that they come up out of the Jordan.
+"Command the priests who bear the ark of the testimony, that they come up out of the Jordan."